Guinea Fowl: What to Know When Raising

 Did you ever hear someone be referred to as a Chatty Cathy?
 It means they talk all the time, and you will feel the same about guinea fowl, too.

-In a sense, this is the easiest way to tell the different sexes apart.
+In a sense, this one of the easiest ways to tell the different sexes apart.

-Please be aware that guineas not only talk all the time, but they do so very loudly, and we can’t emphasize this enough.
+Please be aware that guineas not only talk all the time, but they do so very loudly.
+They are noisy.
+If you prefer a quieter backyard or think the neighbors will complain, then guineas might not be right for your homestead.

-Since the guinea fowl is so bossy, it will protect everything in the yard, including your other animals, so you’re assured that they’re all safe.
+Since the guinea fowl is alert and somewhat dominant, it will protect your other animals.

 Do you have a pest problem?
 Many homeowners do, especially if they have a garden.
 June bugs, ticks, and even mosquitoes are no match for guineas, though.

-Yes, you need to learn how to raise guinea fowl correctly, and once you do, let them roam.
+Yes, you need to learn how to raise guinea fowl correctly, and once you do, let them graze.
+Guineafowl will help manage insects.

 Require Training